she-code-africa/SCAMP-Cohort4-Technical-assessment/beginner/java.md

 - Create a repository on Github called ``SCAMP Assesment``

-- Using Java, write out a function to output the fibbonacci sequence of a given number
+- Using Java, Write a JavaScript function that checks whether a passed string is palindrome or not?
+Note: A palindrome is a word, phrase, or sequence that reads the same backward as forward, e.g. madam, Level or My gym.

 ## Submission:

 - Push your solution to the github repo created

-- submit the URL on the application form here: https://bit.ly/SCA-mentee-C3
+- submit the URL on the application form here: https://bit.ly/SCA-mentee-C4

 *Good luck!*